Fall 2021 Registration

 That’s why for the first-time ever, Eastern Iowa Community Colleges is introducing a flat tuition rate for new full-time students.
 That means you pay for only the first 12 credit hours in which you enroll.

-Current student registration is underway
+Current student registration

 If you’re a current student, now is the time to make an appointment with your advisor and plan your fall schedule.

 Advisors will be conducting advising appointments via phone or Zoom.
 If you need help finding your advisor’s contact info, visit eicc.edu/c19studentservices